-As part of its five-year fishery ecosystem plan (FEP) review, the Council identified the annual reports as a priority for improvement.
-The former annual reports have been revised to meet National Standard regulatory requirements for the Stock Assessment and Fishery Evaluation (SAFE) reports.
-The purpose of the reports is twofold: to monitor the performance of the fishery and ecosystem to assess the effectiveness of the FEP in meeting its management objectives, and to maintain the structure of the FEP living document.
-The reports are typically comprised of three chapters: fishery performance, ecosystem considerations, and data integration.
-The Council will iteratively improve the Annual SAFE Report as resources allow.
-The 2018 Pacific Remote Island Area (PRIA) FEP Annual SAFE Report does not contain fully-developed fishery performance or data integration chapters due to the absence of consistent fisheries data in the PRIAs.
+As part of its five-year fishery ecosystem plan (FEP) review, the Western Pacific Regional Fishery Management Council (WPRFMC; the Council) identified its annual reports as a priority for improvement.
+The former annual reports have been revised to meet National Standard regulatory requirements for Stock Assessment and Fishery Evaluation (SAFE) reports.
+The purpose of the reports is twofold: to monitor the performance of the fishery and ecosystem to assess the effectiveness of the FEP in meeting its management objectives; and to maintain the structure of the FEP living document.
+The reports are comprised of three chapters: Fishery Performance, Ecosystem Considerations, and Data Integration.
+The Council will iteratively improve the annual SAFE report as resources allow.